jidongbsu/cs452-web-server/README.md

 libmylib.a  libmylib.so
 ```

-As of now, *concurrent_server.c* and *server.c* are completely the same.
-You will be modifying *concurrent_server.c*, so as to convert it from a single threaded web server into a multi-threaded web server.
+As of now, *concurrent_server.c* and *server.c* are completely the same, and they now just work as a single-threaded web server.
+You will be modifying *concurrent_server.c*, so as to convert it from a single-threaded web server into a multi-threaded web server.
 You should not modify other files in the same folder.

+client.c implements a web client, which can send http requests to the web server.

+spin.c will be used to generate a cgi script, which will be the only file hosted on the web server.

 ## Specification